-DB Group offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world and organized under three divisions: Corporate & Investment Banking (CIB), Private & Commercial Bank (PCB) and Asset Management (AM).
-CIB combines Deutsche Bank's Corporate Finance, Equities, Fixed Income & Currencies and Global Transaction Banking Businesses with the latter providing cash management, trade finance and securities services, delivering the full range of commercial banking products and services for both corporates and institutions worldwide.
-PCB corporate division combines the bank's expertise in private and commercial banking and Wealth Management in one corporate division.
+DB Group offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world.
+In July 2019, DB Group announced a material repositioning of DB to refocus on our core strengths and to allow us to improve our structural profitability.
+Our strategic transformation is designed to refocus our Core Bank around our core, market-leading businesses which typically operate in growing markets with attractive return potential.
+Our Core Bank comprises our four core operating divisions, namely the Corporate Bank (CB), the Investment Bank (IB), the Private Bank (PB), and Asset Management (AM).
+Aside from that, a Capital Release Unit (CRU) and Corporate & Other were created to wind down or dispose non-strategic positions, low yielding assets, or businesses that no longer fit into the new strategy.
+CB combines Deutsche Bank's Corporate Finance and Global Transaction Banking Businesses with the latter providing cash management, trade finance and securities services, delivering the full range of commercial banking products and services for both corporates and institutions worldwide.
+IB is focusing on Origination & Advisory as well as Fixed Income & Currencies.
+PB corporate division combines the bank's expertise in private banking and Wealth Management in one corporate division.
 AM offers individuals and institutions traditional and alternative investments across all major asset classes.

-DB Colombo Branch offers a comprehensive range of services such as Cash Management, Trade Finance, Investor Services, Foreign Exchange (FX) and Debt Capital Markets (DCM) products within the Corporate & Investment Banking (CIB) Business.
+DB Colombo Branch offers a comprehensive range of services such as Cash Management, Trade Finance, Investor Services, Foreign Exchange (FX) and Debt Capital Markets (DCM) products within the Corporate Bank and Investment Bank Business.
+From 1st January, 2019 onwards, DB Colombo Branch recommenced Fixed Income & Currencies (FIC) business under Asia Local Markets (ALM).